lindngo/titanic-data/README.md

 # titanic-data
- Using pandas, matpotlib, and seaborn to analyze and visualize data.
+ Using pandas, matpotlib, and seaborn to analyze and visualize data from the Titanic tragedy.